-The Montebello Islands, with their natural land and seascapes, barrier and fringing coral reefs, wide variety of wildlife and rich maritime heritage, appeal to divers, snorkellers, fishers and sea kayakers.
+The Montebello Islands Marine Park, with its natural land and seascapes, barrier and fringing coral reefs, wide variety of wildlife and rich maritime heritage, appeals to divers, snorkellers, fishers and sea kayakers.

-You may camp (except during turtle nesting season from October-April) on Northwest, Primrose, Bluebell, Crocus, Hermite and Renewal islands, to 100 metres inland of the high-water mark, and for no longer than five nights.
-Select a site that has been used before.
-Take a portable fuel stove as open fires are not permitted.
+Visitors may only camp on Primrose, Bluebell, Crocus, Hermite and Renewal Islands throughout the year, and on Northwest Island from April to September (due to turtle nesting/hatching season from October–March).
+Camping should be restricted to 100 metres inland of the high-water mark, and for no longer than five consecutive nights.
+Select a site that has been used before, and take a portable fuel stove (not heat beads) as open fires are not permitted.

 Bring your own

-Park visitors must bring adequate fuel, water, food and first aid supplies as no services or facilities are available.
+Park visitors must take adequate fuel, water, food and first aid supplies as no services or facilities are available.

 Drop a line